How to deal with annoying housemates

 You think you heard a thud from their room one night, but you can't be sure...

-How to handle The Invisible (Wo)Man
+How to deal with The Invisible (Wo)Man housemate

 On a serious note, take a moment to consider why they're not being more sociable.
 Are you and the rest of your flat being the best housemates that you can be, or are you committing some of the co-habitation crimes that we've listed here?